 - Towel crunches – This is where you place a towel on the floor and then place your affected foot at the bottom edge of the towel.
 You then scrunch up your toes and try to pull the top of the towel towards you without lifting your foot off the ground.
 Repeat this motion until the whole towel has been pulled down.

 Both these exercises are explained in more detail on this page.
-Slight modifications of these exercises are shown in the video above.
+Slight modifications of these exercises are shown in the video below.

 Not everyone responds well to exercises, and the arch could remain flat even after a few months of arch strengthening exercises.
 If this is the case you may have to opt for shoe inserts to help support the arch.

-Fixing a flat foot should help the ankle to stop rolling inward and hopefully restore proper alignment in the bones above.
+Fixing a flat foot should help the ankle to stop rolling inward and hopefully restore proper alignment in the joints above.

 It is not a full proof solution, however, as there are likely to be other muscles imbalances that still exist in the legs, particularly the side with the lower hip.